lvash/Barracuda-Data-Sci-Resources/Analysis/Statistical-Analysis-Outline.md

     * sample size requirements for a given confidence level.
   * Nick Gotelli Parameter estimation
     * [Maximum likelihood estimation of parameters](http://www.uvm.edu/~ngotelli/Bio381Vids/L11_11Mar2021/E_MaxLikeEst.mp4)
+      * In this video, Dr. Gotelli introduces general concepts and some code for using maximum likelihood to estimate statistical distribution parameters.
+Essentially, these methods help answer the question, "What is the probability of these parameters given my data?"
     * [Example: Frog Body Size](http://www.uvm.edu/~ngotelli/Bio381Vids/L11_11Mar2021/F_FrogSize.mp4)
+      * In this video, Dr. Gotelli uses a small empirical data set to code and expand on the concept of using maximum likelihood to estimate statistical distributions.
+It may be helpful to first view the parameter estimation [introductory video](http://www.uvm.edu/~ngotelli/Bio381Vids/L11_11Mar2021/E_MaxLikeEst.mp4) that precedes this one.

 * Hypothesis testing basics
   * [Tim Waring One Sample Hypothesis Tests Theory Lecture](https://www.youtube.com/watch?v=3Pw7uKJU8LI&list=PLxdDmPeA5NKkqQKwo4hUZeMaoJzmdOddr&index=16)